 Qenos Melbourne - Altona

 The Qenos Altona site is located 15 km west of the Melbourne central business district on a 103 hectare site.
 The Altona Chemical Complex began production in the early 1960s and is the largest production centre for petrochemicals and plastics in Australia today.
-Qenos operates three plants at Altona, referred to as Olefins, Plastics and Resins.
-The Olefins plant processes ethane feedstock sourced from Bass Strait into around 205 kT of ethylene per year for the two downstream polyethylene plants and other domestic customers.
-The Plastics site manufactures around 100 kT of High Density Polyethylene annually in a low pressure polymerisation process.
+Qenos operates two plants at Altona, referred to as Olefins and Resins.
+The Olefins plant processes ethane feedstock sourced from Bass Strait into ethylene for its downstream polyethylene plant and other domestic customers.
 The Resins plant commenced production in 1967 as Hoechst Australia and now produces around 105 kT of High Density Polyethylene per year.

 The polyethylene produced by Qenos at Altona is strong, dense, versatile, hygienic and recyclable.
 Australian manufacturers and utilities rely on Qenos high density polyethylene in applications as diverse as dairy bottles, water and gas distribution and dangerous goods packaging.
 Qenos high density polyethylene is woven into shade-cloth, protects telecommunication cables, dispenses sealants and adhesives, conveys natural gas and water under pressure and keeps breakfast cereal crunchy and milk fresh.